zerebos/BetterDiscordAddons/Plugins/BetterRoleColors/README.md

 ## What's New

+### Updated Method

+After exploring some react data with DevilBro (Mirco)#4401 I was able to come up with a new way to collect and process the role color data.
+This release should be much much faster.

 ### Mentions

 Now you can optionally color mentions for users to match their roles in the server.